-Using these personas as a starting point, it could be a good idea to do a bit of original research to flesh these out in more detail.
+Using these personas as a starting point, it could be a good idea to do a bit of original research to flesh them out in more detail.
 Our goal will be to provide a product that is useful to all of these personas, but you’ll likely need to make a decision about who will serve as your “primary persona”.

 - Make several variations on your design before deciding on a direction.
 Ask for feedback and input from your colleagues!

 - Be careful not to rely too much on components while exploring design concepts.
-When you get closer to a confident final design, start cleaning up your document with a system of symbols, styles, and well-named layer groups.
+When you get closer to a confident final design, start cleaning up your document with a system of components, styles, and well-named layer groups.